 Loan Repayment Assistance Program (LRAP) for Public Interest Lawyers

-Columbia’s Loan Repayment Assistance Program (LRAP) reduces the burden of Law School debt with the goal of making a career in public service financially possible for graduates.
+Columbia’s recently enhanced Loan Repayment Assistance Program (LRAP) reduces the burden of Law School debt with the goal of making a career in public service financially possible for graduates.

 LRAP benefits are loans, which are used to repay Law School debt.
 LRAP loans are gradually forgiven when graduates remain in public interest employment for more than three years.

-Participants have the option of electing the traditional Columbia Law School LRAP, or a program that combines Columbia’s traditional LRAP with the Federal Public Service Loan Forgiveness Program.
+Participants have the option of electing the traditional Columbia Law School LRAP, or a program that combines Columbia’s LRAP with the federal Public Service Loan Forgiveness (PSLF) Program.
 For detailed information about the programs, please refer to the Columbia Law School Loan Repayment Assistance Program description, paying particular attention to the “Combining LRAP with the Federal Program” section.

 More Helpful Information